 People who don’t believe card games are intense haven’t played Slay the Spire.
 It’s a dungeon crawler with cards.
 Build a formidable deck and keep improving it as you move up the spire one level at a time.

 Slay the Spire requires quick thinking.
 You don’t get to choose which cards you get at first, and the relics won’t always supplement them.
-Learn which ones to keep, discard, or upgrade to improve your chances.
+Learn which ones to keep, discard, or upgrade to improve your chances in this compelling roguelike.

 Chucklefish published Stardew Valley and developed Starbound, so you should have a good idea of how engaging and complex this turn-based strategy game can get.
 Wargroove is cute but also action-packed.